Stay Warm This Winter: How to Identify and Seal Drafts in Your Ohio Home

 - Attic Access Points: If you have an attic door or pull-down stairs, install weatherstripping and insulation to prevent warm air from escaping.

-- Basement and Crawl Spaces: Check for gaps around pipes, vents, and foundation walls, sealing them with expanding foam or caulk.
+- Seal Basement Gaps: Check for gaps around pipes, vents, and foundation walls, sealing them with expanding foam or caulk.

 - Chimneys and Fireplaces: Close the damper when the fireplace is not in use, and consider adding a chimney balloon or cap to prevent cold air from coming down the chimney.